ETG01/Final_T-533-VIHU/README.md

 - [Supabase](https://app.supabase.com/)

-Get your connection string and add that to your ENV as ´DATABASE_URL´
+Get your connection string and add that to your ENV as ´DATABASE_URL´ `FINSIHED`

 ### Helpful Commands